Sheng Pu Erh

 7025-config

-Character Mineral, sweet, spinach, clear, slightly bitter
+Character Mineral-sweet, spinach, clear, slightly bitter

-Tea farm Family-run farm with up to 300 year old trees
+Tea Farm Family-run farm in Lincang with a large population of old trees

-Terroir Yunxian, Lincang, Yunnan, China
+Terroir Yunxian, Lincang, Yunnan Province, China

-Harvest Spring 2021, March/April
+Harvest Spring harvest 2021, March/April

-Cultivar Yunnan Da Ye Zhong
+Cultivar Yunnan Da Ye Zhong (large leaf); tea trees up to 300 years old (Gushu)

-Grade 94/100 P. (Sheng Pu Erh Category) – Premium
+Grade 94/100 P. (Sheng Pu Erh Category); Premium

 €13.90